Keystore Basics

 as a bytes array.
 So, you'll need to iterate through the signers and initialize the mapping in the wallet's storage.
 To get a fresh mapping with each configuration update, you can store this data in its own mapping keyed by the current configuration hash: a new configuration hash will give you a fresh mapping.

-hookIsNewConfigValid (optional)
+hookIsConfigValid (optional)

-hookIsNewConfigValid(ConfigLib.Config calldata newConfig, bytes calldata authorizationProof)
+hookIsConfigValid(ConfigLib.Config calldata config, bytes calldata validationProof)

 This hook is called after the configuration update is applied.
 It's optional.
 If implemented, it may verify that the update is valid.
 If the update is invalid, the hook should revert.

 A typical implementation will validate a signature of the new configuration hash that is expected to be valid with the new configuration.
-If the signer of the configuration update is still a valid signer, a separate signature is not needed: just revalidate the same signature that was validated in the _hookIsNewConfigAuthorized
+If the signer of the configuration update is still a valid signer, a separate signature is not needed: just revalidate the same signature that was validated in the _hookIsConfigAuthorized

 using the updated configuration.